One of the latest developments in refractive surgery is wavefront

 technology which allows customized Lasik surgery.
 Dr. Hendricks

-uses the Visx brand excimer laser system and the FDA approved
+uses the Visx brand excimer laser system and the FDA approved this technology in 2003.

 So what is wavefront technology?
 Basically,